Swamy-s-Tech-Skills-Academy/learn-reactjs/react-samples/docs/README.md

 - **Simpler configuration**: Fewer moving parts means fewer potential points of failure.
 - **Official method**: This is the approach recommended in the official Tailwind CSS documentation.
 - **Better performance**: The PostCSS integration is optimized for efficiency.

+## TypeScript Configuration

+For a comprehensive guide to our TypeScript setup, please see the [TypeScript Configuration Guide](./typescript-configuration.md).

 ## Getting Started